Barbara Smith: Feminism

-Smith was the first scholar to coin the term "identity politics", which she used to describe the intersecting modes of identity that create unique forms of oppression for women of color, especially Black lesbian women.
-From that conception of identity politics, Kimberlé Crenshaw developed the idea of intersectionality that has gained popularity and recognition in the last 20 years.
+Barbara Smith has made great contributions to the feminist movement, particularly in expanding the boundaries of feminist theory to include discussions on race, sexuality, and class.
+Smith was the first scholar to coin the term "identity politics", which she used to describe how intersecting aspects of identity, such as race, gender, and sexuality, create unique forms of oppression for women of color, especially Black lesbian women.
+She argued that feminist movements must recognize the complex identities of marginalized women to be truly inclusive.
 Smith was critical of second-wave feminism for often neglecting and sometimes intentionally excluding Black women's experiences.
-If feminism did not include all women, she claimed, it was not feminism so much as "female self-aggrandizement".
+She claimed that if feminism did not include all women it was not feminism so much as "female self-aggrandizement".
+Smith’s conception of identity politics laid the groundwork for later scholars, including Kimberlé Crenshaw, who developed the concept of "intersectionality," a term that has gained significant popularity and recognition in the last 20 years.

-In conjunction with identity politics, Smith created Black feminist criticism.
-In her groundbreaking piece "Toward a Black Feminist Criticism," Smith identifies the rich literary tradition of Afro-descended women in America.
-She claims that these Black female authors have been largely ignored in literary history.
+In conjunction with her work on identity politics, Smith created Black feminist criticism.
+In her groundbreaking piece "Toward a Black Feminist Criticism," Smith identifies the rich literary tradition of Afro-descended women in America, asserting that Black female authors have been ignored in literary history.
 When they have not been overtly ignored, they have been devalued and stripped of political and feminist meaning.
 Because there was no political movement for Black feminism, Black women's work was relegated to African-American literature and stripped of an analysis of sex or gender, meaning that all the works that defined "feminism" at that time related it only to white women's experience.
-Along with providing a theoretical framework by which to evaluate literature by Black women, Smith was also perhaps the most influential force in popularizing authors like Alice Walker, Toni Morrison, Amy Tan, and other female authors of color through her Kitchen Table: Women of Color Press.
+Along with providing a theoretical framework by which to evaluate literature by Black women, Smith was also perhaps the most influential force in popularizing authors like Alice Walker, Toni Morrison, Amy Tan, and other female authors of color through her "Kitchen Table: Women of Color Press".